 will have worried about the impact on your children

-will have seen other people coming out turning friends into enemies
+will have seen other people coming out whose friends turned into enemies

 will have been powerless in the face of what her/his body dictated

-will have felt incredibly unhappy having to hide part of themselves
+will have felt incredibly unhappy about having to hide part of themselves

 is essentially the same person you have been with all those years